• Skip to primary navigation

 TaxSlayer offers several tiers of software aimed at consumers with different tax situations.

-Their Classic and Premium versions are geared to filers who may have slightly more complicated tax issues than the average person who files only a 1040.
+Its Classic and Premium versions are geared towards filers who may have slightly more complicated tax issues than the average person who files only a 1040.

 TaxSlayer has the following pricing tiers: